We use some essential cookies to make our website work properly.

 If your home needs major renovations or is unhabitable in any way, then your application could be denied.
 An independent surveyor will assess your property as part of your equity release application and provide a valuation report for equity release purposes.

-If you're considering taking out a lifetime mortgage, it's important you understand the benefits and downsides in detail.
+If you're considering taking out a lifetime mortgage, it's important you understand the benefits and drawbacks in detail.

 There are several benefits to using equity release, including:

-As with any financial product, there are pitfalls of equity release that you should be aware of.
+As with any financial product, there are drawbacks of equity release that you should be aware of.
 These include:

 People release equity from their homes for a variety of different reasons.
 You could use it to: